kartavayv/kartavayv.github.io/_posts/CHECKING THE BLOG.md

+---
 layout: post
+title: "What I Mean by First Principles Learning"
+date: 2025-07-04
+---

-title: this is a file
+So, yeah this is the thing!!!
-date: 2022

-THIS IS THE THING

-THAT IS THE THING

-WHAT IS THE THING AFTERALL?